GordonDiggs/railsconf_2014/day_3.md

 # Day 3: April 24

+## Keynote - Baratunde Thurston

+* truthforhumanity.com

-## All the Little Things - Sandi Metz - Ballroom 1-3
+## All the Little Things - Sandi Metz

+* "Gilded Rose Kata"
+* Duplication is cheaper than the wrong abstraction
+* Test methods you don't understand so you can refactor and delete
+* Trust the refactoring
+* practicalrailsbook.com

 ## Build the API First - Rosie Hoyem, Sonja Hall - Ballroom 4